-Collaboration skills are the abilities and attributes that help you work with others toward a shared goal, and are essential for successful teamwork, communication, and problem-solving in the workplace.
+Collaboration skills are the abilities and attributes that help you work with others toward a shared goal.
+These skills are essential for successful teamwork, communication, and problem-solving in the workplace.

 1. Communication